 North Island has a spine of mountain ranges flanked on either side by gently rolling farmland, whilst the central area is a volcanic plateau and thermal area with the mud pools, hot springs and geysers of Rotorua at its heart.
 On South Island, the Southern Alps form a towering land mass along the west of the island and to the east, the landscape is of undulating hills and the flat Canterbury Plains.
 The country boasts a blissfully uncrowded stretch of coastline with a diversity all of its own.
-North Island and the north of South Island have the lion's share of the sandy beaches, whilst the rest of South Island is wilder and more rugged.
-The Southern Alps are home to Australasia's highest peak, Mount Cook as well as Franz Josef and Fox Glaciers.
-Marlborough Sound and the Fiordlands are examples of mountain ranges which have 'sunk' into the sea creating spectacular sounds and fiords.
-Milford Sound particularly is typical of the fabulous scenery for which New Zealand is renowned.
+North Island and the north of South Island have the lion’s share of the sandy beaches, whilst the rest of South Island is wilder and more rugged.
+The Southern Alps are home to Australasia’s highest peak, Mount Cook as well as Franz Josef and Fox Glaciers.
+Marlborough Sound and the Fiordlands are examples of mountain ranges which have ‘sunk’ into the sea creating spectacular sounds and fiords.
+Milford Sound, particularly, is typical of the fabulous scenery for which New Zealand is renowned.

 New Zealand’s Maori culture is an integral part of Kiwi life and adds a dynamic experience for visitors.
 Rotorua, on the central plateau of North Island, has one of the greatest concentrations of Maori residents in the country and is one of the best places to experience this unique culture.
 You’ll almost certainly have the chance to try the “Hongi” – the traditional Maori greeting where two people rub noses.
 And even the non-rugby lovers amongst us couldn’t fail to recognise the familiar sounds and actions of the “Haka”, an ancient Maori dance, which has made the New Zealand All Blacks famous the world over.

 Indulging in local food and wine is a must-do for many travellers.
-If gastronomy and the odd tipple are high on your agenda, a New Zealand holiday won't disappoint with vineyards stretching throughout every region and chefs adding local twists to fine cuisine.
+If gastronomy and the odd tipple are high on your agenda, New Zealand won’t disappoint with vineyards stretching throughout every region and chefs adding local twists to fine cuisine.